line-git/line/README.md

 skipped.
 If instead you want the IBPs to be generated from scratch, use `--kira-redo 1`.

+You can run **LINE** with the `--nthreads N` option (or `-n N` for short) to use N CPU cores, solving the differential equations for N different values of epsilon in parallel.
+Internally, **LINE** computes the most efficient number of OpenMP threads, selecting the lowest number that does not increase execution time compared to using exactly N threads.
+With `--nthreads 0`, **LINE** attempts to create as many threads as there are epsilon values, without exceeding the number of CPU cores on your machine.

 To write the computed results to the cache folders (so that they can be used as a boundary for later propagations) use `--write 1` (`-w 1` for short).
 If instead, for a given target point, you want to check that the